The Flying Fortress

 .

 In 1934, the U.S. Army Air Corps (USAAC) tendered a proposal for a multi-engine bomber to replace the Martin B-10.
-The air corps provided a wish list for a bomber capable of a "useful bomb load" at an altitude of 10,000 feet for 10 hours with a top speed of at least 200 miles per hour.
+The Air Corps provided a wish list for a bomber capable of a "useful bomb load" at an altitude of 10,000 feet for 10 hours with a top speed of at least 200 miles per hour.

-July 29th 1935, Boeing Model 299 took to the skies for the first time with chief test-pilot Leslie Tower at the controls.
+July 29th, 1935, Boeing Model 299 took to the skies for the first time with chief test-pilot Leslie Tower at the controls.
 Richard Williams, a reporter for the Seattle Times, coined the name "Flying Fortress" upon his witnessing the initial Bomber roll out bristling with multiple machine gun installations.

 The name "Flying Fortress" stuck.

 Despite the loss of Model 299, the USAAC had been impressed by the prototype's performance.
-The Boeing YB-17 of the U.S. Army Air Corps completed its maiden flight December 2nd, 1936; and on 17 January 1936, the air corps placed an initial order for 13 YB-17s for the purpose of operational testing, and eventually into production, with her new designation, and name, the B-17 Flying Fortress.
+The Boeing YB-17 of the U.S. Army Air Corps completed its maiden flight on December 2nd, 1936; and on 17 January 1936, the air corps placed an initial order for 13 YB-17s for the purpose of operational testing, and eventually into production, with her new designation, and name, the B-17 Flying Fortress.

 The 17 became well known as a long-range bomber that was able to defend itself with five .30-caliber air-cooled machine guns, and her most honourable reputation of bringing her crews home despite extensive battle damage.
 Her reputation quickly took on mythic proportions, with widely circulated stories and photos being sent back home of B-17s surviving with normally unsurvivable battle damage had only served to increase the 17's iconic status.

-By the end of World War II, 12,731 B-17s were built; each with operational ceiling greater than any of its Allied contemporaries, the B-17 established itself as an effective weapons system, dropping more bombs than any other U.S. aircraft in World War II.
+By the end of World War II, 12,731 B-17s were built; each with an operational ceiling greater than any of its Allied contemporaries, the B-17 established itself as an effective weapons system, dropping more bombs than any other U.S. aircraft in World War II.
 The B-17 personally delivered over 640,000 tons of bombs over Germany during her service in the European Theatre.

-Here is a short list of some well known crew names that the B-17 also brought home...
+Here is a short list of some well-known crew names that the B-17 also brought home...

 Clark Gable - Academy Award-winning film actor, five missions as waist gunner aboard the B-17 with Eight Ball of the 359th Bomb Squadron - 351st Bomb Group.